Harry Potter and the AIDS Allegory

 Prisoner of Azkaban is one of the best Harry Potter books, with a rousing double climax.
 Cuaron and writer Steve Kloves ditch the fastidiousness of the Chamber of Secrets film in favor of a story that cuts out large chunks of fat from the source.
 Most of the writing decisions pay off in the movie’s amazing final act, filled with time travel and layered twists and bittersweet victories.

-The acting is better than ever — minus Michael Gambon’s very bland turn as the new Dumbledore upon Richard Harris’s passing.
+The acting is better than ever, and would continue to improve throughout the series — minus Michael Gambon’s very bland turn as the new Dumbledore upon Richard Harris’s passing.
 The adults are as good as always and, for the first time, the kids are legitimately good rather than just “not movie-sinking.”

 So many moments just click in Prisoner of Azkaban.
 Every other scene feels iconic in some way, especially as you get towards the end of the film and you have David Thewlis transforming into a werewolf, etc. And when Timothy Spall is involved, you know things are going to be good and freaky.